NHL fines Rangers $250K for criticizing player safety call - WTMJ

 The uproar dates to Monday, when Washington’s Tom Wilson was involved in a scrum against the Rangers that left New York star Artemi Panarin injured and unable to finish the final three games of the season.
 Wilson was fined $5,000 for roughing against Pavel Buchnevich but not suspended, prompting the Rangers to issue a statement calling the decision a dereliction of duty and saying Parros was unfit to remain in his job.

+“The New York Rangers are extremely disappointed that Capitals forward Tom Wilson was not suspended for his horrifying act of violence,” the team’s statement said.
+“Wilson is a repeat offender with a long history of these type of acts and we find it shocking that the NHL and their Department of Player Safety failed to take the appropriate action and suspend him indefinitely.”

-Playing two nights after Wilson threw Panarin to the ice, the Rangers and Capitals racked up a combined 141 penalty minutes in a fight-filled game Wednesday night.
-The six fights in the first five minutes were the most of any game in league history.
+No such suspension materialized, and Wilson was back on the ice with the Capitals against the Rangers on Wednesday night.
+The teams racked up a combined 141 penalty minutes in a fight-filled game, and their six fights were the most in league history in the opening five minutes.

-Buchnevich was thrown out of the game for cross-checking Capitals forward Anthony Mantha in the second period and had his own hearing with the department of player safety Thursday.
-He could be suspended for the final two games of the season.
+Buchnevich was thrown out for cross-checking Capitals forward Anthony Mantha in the second period and was suspended after a hearing for Thursday night’s game in Boston.
+Buchnevich will forfeit just over $28,000 as part of the suspension.

-The Rangers have even bigger issues to address: Owner James Dolan abruptly fired team president John Davidson and general manager Jeff Gorton on Wednesday and turned those jobs over to former assistant Chris Drury.
+The Rangers have bigger issues to address: Owner James Dolan abruptly fired team president John Davidson and general manager Jeff Gorton on Wednesday and turned those jobs over to former assistant Chris Drury, who inherits a rebuilding project with no clarity for when New York should be a legitimate playoff or Stanley Cup contender again.

-It was not clear how much the Wilson-Panarin incident and statement had to do with Dolan’s decision.
-He said simply that “in order for the team to succeed in the manner our fans deserve, there needs to be a change in leadership.”

-Drury will get a hand from longtime hockey executive Glen Sather in his transition.
-With a new regime in place and growing expectations for the Rangers in their rebuild, a coaching change could be next with more moves coming this summer.
+“I don’t know if there’s a set timeline where I’m going to say, or anyone can say, the rebuild’s over,” Drury said.
+“I don’t think we’re doing anything too drastic.
+I think time will tell, and I think people will be excited with the steps we take and the moves we make to keep moving this organization and this team along in the right direction.”

+Longtime hockey executive Glen Sather, a senior adviser to Dolan, is back to assist Drury in the transition.
+Sather said the team’s statement about Parros had “absolutely nothing” to do with Dolan’s decision to dump Davidson and Gorton.

 “We’re going to look everything and try to figure out how best to take the next step forward,” Drury said.
 “It’s been well-documented everything the team has gone through on and off the ice, and we’re going to take a look at every aspect of the organization when things end and we’ll start that process next week.”